-Following the policy bootcamp CFGM ran in 2019, many participants gained internships at a host of local and national organisations including CLES and the Greater Manchester Combined Authority.
+Following the 2019 Policy Boot Camp at the University of Manchester, many participants gained internships at a host of local and national organisations including GMCVO and the Greater Manchester Combined Authority.
 Paid at the living wage, these internships were designed to give participants the chance to put their thinking into practice and gain experience working on policy projects in the real world.
 Some of these internships have been paused or cancelled due to the COVID-19 pandemic, but some have gone ahead with remote working arrangements, including at the ECU.
-Meet some of the interns below, or send us a message below for more information.

 Meet the Interns

 I have recently graduated with a degree in economics and politics.
 While these subjects felt quite far apart from each other at times, modules in public policy always linked the two together.
 The Policy Boot Camp built on these modules and offered a platform to develop real practical skills beyond the theory.
 Through the boot camp, I have had the opportunity to work as an intern at the Greater Manchester Centre for Voluntary Organisation (GMCVO) and have constantly been learning of the challenges facing the third sector.
 Recently, I have been researching the political, economic, social and technological impacts that will arise from the coronavirus pandemic – outlining the new operating environment that will face third sector organisations as a result.
 Contact me on LinkedIn, or by email.